Kitware/ParaView/Documentation/dev/git/develop.md

 ### Data

 If your test uses new data or baselines, you will need to add it to your fork.
-For data, add the file names to the list in the corresponding `Clients/ParaView/Testing/*/CMakeLists.txt` and drop the files in `Testing/Data/`.
+For data, add the file names to the list in the corresponding `Clients/ParaView/Testing/Python/CMakeLists.txt` or `Clients/ParaView/Testing/XML/test.common.cmake` and drop the files in `Testing/Data/`.
 For baselines, just drop the file in `Clients/ParaView/Testing/Data/Baseline/` and run the following commands from your build directory:

 ```